20tab/UnrealEnginePython/tutorials/YourFirstAutomatedPipeline_Part2.md

+# Your First Automated Pipeline with UnrealEnginePython (Part 2)

+In this tutorial we will see how to reference the previously created assets, and how to create an AI using Behavior Trees and a BlackBoard.

+Finally we will add a unit test for the Kaiju.

+WORK IN PROGRESS

-Filling the Event Graph
+## Filling the Blueprint Event Graph
 -

 TODO: implement the idle timer triggering the bored state

-The BlackBoard
+## The BlackBoard
 -

 ```python